PC Adjusted Testing for Low Dimensional Parameters: The Method and Models

-To initiate a theoretical study of this method, we begin by with setting up the necessary mathematical notation to describe the procedure.
-As discussed above, one standard approach in practice is to perform Principal Component (PC) analysis on the data matrix of $\bX$ and only use the top principal component directions while adjusting for confounders in the regression of $Y$ on $A$.
-Mathematically, such a formalism can be written as follows through the data vectors $\mathbf{Y}=(Y_1,\ldots,Y_n)^T$, $\mathbf{A}=(A_1,\ldots,A_n)^T$ and the data matrix of covariates $\mathbb{X}=[\mathbf{X}_1:\cdots:\mathbf{X}_n]^T$: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item [(i)] Given $k\in \mathbb{N}$, let $\widetilde{{\mathbf{V}_{k,\into}}}$ denote the matrix composed of the first $k$ right singular vectors of $\mathbb{X}$.
+To initiate a theoretical study of this method, we begin by setting up the necessary mathematical notation to describe the procedure.
+As discussed above, one standard approach in practice is to perform PC analysis on the data matrix of $\bX$ and only use the top principal component directions while adjusting for confounders in the regression of $Y$ on $A$.
+Mathematically, this can be written as follows through the data vectors $\mathbf{Y}=(Y_1,\ldots,Y_n)^T$, $\mathbf{A}=(A_1,\ldots,A_n)^T$ and the data matrix of covariates $\mathbb{X}=[\mathbf{X}_1:\cdots:\mathbf{X}_n]^T$: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item [(i)] Given $k\in \mathbb{N}$, let $\widetilde{\mathbf{V}}_{k,\into}$ denote the matrix composed of the first $k$ right singular vectors of $\mathbb{X}$.